gryphon2411/Checkstand/README.md

 ## 🎯 The Problem: Financial Data Black Holes

 In today's economy, tracking expenses is crucial.
 Yet, our most frequent purchases—from supermarkets, cafes, and local shops—often end up as paper receipts, creating a black hole in our financial data.
-How can people take control of their spending if they can't easily track it?
+With **~60% of Americans lacking a formal budget** and **18% of all payments still made in cash**, a huge volume of financial data is lost.
+How can people control their spending if they can't track it?

 **Checkstand's Answer:** Empower users with a tool that digitizes physical receipts, providing crucial financial insights that were previously lost.